owncloud/activity/README.md

 Additionally you can add a css class for your activity in the feed, using the `OC_Activity/get_type_icon` hook.

+In order to group the activities based on a parameter, you need to specify the group parameter in the `OC_Activity/group_parameter` hook.

 ## Adding a new filter

 To add a new filter to the sidebar, you need to add an entry to the